OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Import-Alias.md

 ### System.String

-You can pipe a string that contains a path to `Import-Alias`.
+You can pipe a string that contains a path to this cmdlet.

 ## OUTPUTS

+### None

+By default, this cmdlet returns no output.

-### None or System.Management.Automation.AliasInfo
+### System.Management.Automation.AliasInfo

-When you use the **Passthru** parameter, `Import-Alias` returns a **System.Management.Automation.AliasInfo** object that represents the alias.
+When you use the **PassThru** parameter, this cmdlet returns an **AliasInfo** object representing the alias.
-Otherwise, this cmdlet does not generate any output.

 ## NOTES

+PowerShell includes the following aliases for `Import-Alias`:

+- All platforms:
+  - `ipal`

 ## RELATED LINKS